Chickpeas are great in a Buddha bowl!

 I started with one person’s method but then ended up making my own combination of these variables.
 It took me 3 tries to get the kind of “crispy” I was hoping for in my chickpeas.
 (My guy kept saying “not crunchy enough” and “salt the crap out of them,” so I think he was hoping for a texture similar to Corn Nuts)

-I start by drying the chickpeas with paper towels.
+First, I dry the chickpeas with paper towels.

 Transfer dry-roasted chickpeas to a bowl and toss with oil and salt.
-Return to oven and roast some more.
+Then, return to oven and roast some more.

 By following these steps, my results were great!